Lightning Conductor Engineers make sure that buildings and other structures are safe if they’re struck by lightning.

 Salaries depend on location, employer and any overtime you may do.

-You don’t need any specific qualifications for starting this career but employers often prefer you to have GCSE grades A* - C (or equivalent, such as a L2 B-Tech, the Welsh Baccalaureate) in subjects such as Maths, English, Science or Design and Technology.
+You don’t need any specific qualifications for starting this career but employers often prefer you to have GCSE grades 9-4 (A* - C) or equivalent, such as a BTEC or the Welsh Baccalaureate in subjects such as Maths, English, Science or Design and Technology.

 A good head for maths helps with understanding how electricity works.
 It may also help if you have some experience of working in general construction as a labourer, scaffolder or tradesperson.
 You might also need a driving licence.